Apply for a Cultural Assets Program Special Events Partnership Grant

 - Fine arts

 - Lifestyle, culinary, and or creative industries

 Available grant funds are competitively awarded to selected applicants and are issued in the form of a sponsorship in three (3) separate payments.

-- A one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period
+- Be a one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period;

-- Inclusive (no limits on who may purchase tickets or attend)
+- Be inclusive (no barriers on who may purchase tickets or attend);

 - Take place in Hillsborough County;